pettiboy/better-wallet/better-wallet-app/README.md

 2. Scan the signed transaction QR from Device B
 3. Tap "Broadcast" to send to the network
 4. Transaction hash will be displayed

+## 🌐 Using WalletConnect with dApps

+### Connecting to a dApp

+1. **On Device A (Hot Wallet)**:

+   - Tap "Connect to dApps" button on the home screen
+   - Choose one of two options:
+     - Scan a WalletConnect QR code from a dApp
+     - Or paste the WalletConnect URI manually

+2. **Approve Connection**:
+   - Review the dApp details (name, URL)
+   - Tap "Approve" to connect your wallet
+   - The dApp is now connected and can request transactions

+### Signing dApp Transactions

+1. **Receive Transaction Request**:

+   - When a dApp sends a transaction, you'll see the request
+   - Review the dApp information and transaction details
+   - An unsigned transaction QR code will be displayed

+2. **Sign on Cold Wallet (Device B)**:

+   - Scan the QR code on your cold wallet
+   - **Important**: The cold wallet will show:
+     - Transaction source: "📱 dApp Request"
+     - dApp name and URL
+     - Complete transaction details
+   - Review carefully and tap "Sign Transaction"

+3. **Complete Transaction (Device A)**:
+   - Scan the signed transaction QR code
+   - The transaction is broadcasted to the network
+   - The result is automatically sent back to the dApp

+### Managing Connections

+- View all connected dApps in the "Connected dApps" screen
+- Disconnect from any dApp at any time
+- Sessions persist across app restarts

 ## 🔒 Security Considerations